Social facilitation

 Zajonc predicted that simple tasks would result in social facilitation within group settings, whereas more complicated tasks would not.
 According to Zajonc, some tasks are easier to learn and perform than others because they require dominant responses.
 Dominant responses are behavioral responses at the top of an organism's behavioral repertoire, making them more readily available, or 'dominant', above all other responses.
 Tasks that elicit dominant responses are typically simpler, less effortful, and easier to perform compared to tasks eliciting non-dominant responses.
 Non-dominant responses are harder to carry out.
 In sum, simple tasks require dominant responses whereas complex tasks require non-dominant responses.
 When performing tasks in groups then, simple tasks will be associated with social facilitation.
 However, complex tasks will not because the presence of others becomes distracting when attempting to elicit non-dominant responses that require more effort to use.

 Later research develops the idea of coaction, audience effects, and task complexity.
 For instance, the Yerkes-Dodson law, when applied to social facilitation, states that "the mere presence of other people will enhance the performance in speed and accuracy of well-practiced tasks, but will degrade in the performance of less familiar tasks."
 Compared to their performance when alone, when in the presence of others they tend to perform better on simple or well-rehearsed tasks and worse on complex or new ones.

 The audience effect attempts to explain psychologically why the presence of an audience leads to people performing tasks better in some cases and worse in others.
 This idea was further explored when some studies showed that the presence of a passive audience facilitated the better performance of a simple task, while other studies showed that the presence of a passive audience inhibited the performance of a more difficult task or one that was not well practiced, possibly due to psychological pressure or stress.
-(See Yerkes–Dodson law.)